-The Ministry of Education (MoE) attempts to provide a definition referring to inclusive education, in its broad concept, as meaning the accommodation of all children irrespective of their physical, mental, social, and linguistic condition, in addition to talented children and children in remote areas (p.
-95-96).
-Officially endorses the UNESCO definition of inclusive education.
-According to answers of the Omani delegation to the Committee on the Rights of Persons with disabilities in 2018, “the Education Council had issued a document for the drawing up of educational policies.
+The Ministry of Education attempts to provide a definition referring to inclusive education, in its broad concept, as meaning the accommodation of all children irrespective of their physical, mental, social or linguistic condition, in addition to talented children and children in remote areas.
+It officially endorses the UNESCO definition of inclusive education.
+According to answers by the Omani delegation to the Committee on the Rights of Persons with disabilities in 2018, ‘The Education Council had issued a document for the drawing up of educational policies.
 Inclusive education was understood as full or partial integration of students in regular schools and school activities.
-The integration began in 2005-2006.”
+The integration began in 2005-2006.’

 Special schools and classes